DNA evidence in the O. J. Simpson murder trial: Philip Vannatter

 Detective Philip Vannatter testified that Simpson volunteered to give some blood for comparison to the evidence samples.
 Peratis drew an undocumented amount from Simpson on June 13 at approximately 3:30 pm, sealing it in an envelope, and gave it to Vannatter.
 The detective documented what happened and hand-delivered the sample to criminalist Dennis Fung, who was at Rockingham collecting evidence at approximately 5:30 pm.
+Fung had arrived at Rockingham at 7:10 am.
 At trial, Peratis' documentation confirmed that the blood draw took place at 3:30 pm; the jail's security camera show that Vannatter left the jail at approximately 4:00 pm and the laserdisc recorder on his police car confirmed that he did drive for over an hour to get to Rockingham.
 The log book at the crime scene showed that the detective arrived at 5:20 pm; Fung's written notes confirm that Vannatter transferred custody of Simpson's blood at 5:30 pm and the envelope was still sealed.
 The blood of both Ron Goldman and Nicole Brown, taken at autopsy by Deputy Medical Examiner Irwin Golden, was booked immediately into evidence by Detective Vannatter.

 Detective Mark Fuhrman never had custody of any of the reference blood.

 Detective Vannatter's decision to take the blood directly to Simpson's home rather than booking it into evidence was criticized after the trial for even making evidence-planting possible.
 He defended his decision by noting Fung testified that the envelope was still sealed when he received it.
 The defense would allege the police stole and planted one drop of Simpson's blood on the back gate at Nicole Brown's home, not his home.